A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Experiments

 \subsubsection{Extracting Deep Representations}

-We visualize the performance of BGNN and our model on the MIS problem under different numbers of layers (from 1 to 5) in Fig. \ref{fig:model_conpare}.
-First, Fig. \ref{fig:model_conpare_a} and \ref{fig:model_conpare_e} show the violin plot of Z-score normalized embedding values obtained at the 1st and 5th layer.
+We analyze BGNN and our model on MIS under different numbers of layers (from 1 to 5) in Fig. \ref{fig:model_conpare}.
+First, Fig. \ref{fig:model_conpare_a} and \ref{fig:model_conpare_e} show violin plots of Z-score normalized embedding values obtained at layers 1 and 5.
 For BGNN, embedding values at the 5th layer are more concentrated than the 1st layer, indicating a trend of collapsing into similar representations.
 In contrast, our model exhibits minimal variation in embedding value distributions across shallow and deep layers, indicating a much stronger ability in preserving feature diversity and mitigating the over-smoothing issue.

-Second, Fig. \ref{fig:model_conpare_b} and \ref{fig:model_conpare_f} show the t-SNE visualization of the embeddings obtained at the 1th and 5th layer projected to the same 2D space.
+Second, Fig. \ref{fig:model_conpare_b} and \ref{fig:model_conpare_f} show the t-SNE visualization of the embeddings obtained at the 1st and 5th layer projected to the same 2D space.
 For BGNN, embeddings tend to collapse into one-dimensional manifolds, with a clear decrease in the spatial coverage from shallow to deep layers.
-This indicates a decline of diversity in the feature space and further validating the phenomenon of over-smoothing.
+This indicates a decline of diversity in the feature space and further validates the phenomenon of over-smoothing.
 In contrast, our model exhibits a much more diverse distribution in the feature space, effectively mitigating the feature collapse issue of BGNN.

-Third, Fig. \ref{fig:model_conpare_c} and \ref{fig:model_conpare_g} report the gradient flow analysis by plotting the L2-norm of gradient at each layer, normalized by the value of the first layer.
+Third, Fig. \ref{fig:model_conpare_c} and \ref{fig:model_conpare_g} report the gradient flow analysis by plotting the $\ell_2$-norm of gradient at each layer, normalized by the first layer.
 A clear distinction between the two models can be observed.
 BGNN's gradient rapidly and almost monotonically decays from layer 1 to 5, which severely affects backpropagation through deeper layers and largely explains why it struggles to utilize more than 2 layers.
 In contrast, the gradient strength in our model stably increases and peaks at the 4th layer before a moderate decline at the 5th layer, showing that our design enables effective backpropagation through more layers, enabling the network to learn deeper and richer representations.